Blind-75-Reference/Valid-Anagram/README.md

 <details>
   <summary>Hint #4</summary>

-  Optimize - Consider the [Hashtable](https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html) and [HashMap](https://docs.oracle.com/javase/8/docs/api/java/util/Hashtable.html) structures.
+  Optimize - All we really need to consider is if both strings have the exact same frequency for every letter in the alphabet.

 </details>